-- Shopping cart analyses in retail: Unsupervised learning can also be used to form so-called associations along the lines of “whoever buys x has also bought y afterwards”.
+- Shopping cart analyses in retail: Unsupervised learning can also be used to form so-called associations along the lines of “whoever buys x has also bought y afterward”.

 Supervised and Unsupervised Machine Learning in Comparison

-Let’s say we want to teach a child a new language, for example English.
-If we do this according to the principle of supervised learning, we simply give him a dictionary with the English words and the translation into his native language, for example German.
+Let’s say we want to teach a child a new language, for example, English.
+If we do this according to the principle of supervised learning, we simply give him a dictionary with the English words and the translation into his native language, for example, German.
 The child will find it relatively easy to start learning and will probably be able to progress very quickly by memorizing the translations.
-Beyond that, however, he will have problems reading and understanding texts in English because it has only learned the German-English translations and not the grammatical structure of sentences in English.
+Beyond that, however, he will have problems reading and understanding texts in English because he has only learned German-English translations and not the grammatical structure of sentences in English.